-The new two-lane bridge will be built between Greymouth and the Kumara Junction, 30 metres downstream of the existing single-lane road and rail bridge.
+The new two-lane bridge has been built between Greymouth and the Kumara Junction, 30 metres downstream of the existing single-lane road and rail bridge.

-The new bridge will be 250 metres long, 10 metres high and 15 metres wide.
-The project will see a section of State Highway 6 realigned and an overpass built to take road traffic over the railway line.
+The new bridge is 250 metres long, 10 metres high and 15 metres wide.
+The project saw a section of State Highway 6 realigned and an overpass built to take road traffic over the railway line.

-A 2.5 metre wide, off-road cycle and pedestrian facility that will link into an existing cycle track was also built.
+A 2.5 metre wide, off-road cycle and pedestrian facility linking into the existing cycle track was also built.
 This forms part of the West Coast Wilderness Trail.

-- The new two-lane Taramakau Bridge is a long awaited project for the West Coast that will provide significant improvements for travellers in terms of safety, travel times and journey experience.
+- The new two-lane Taramakau Bridge was a long awaited project for the West Coast that provides significant improvements for travellers in terms of safety, travel times and journey experience.

 - The bridge is on an important route, connecting Greymouth to Christchurch, via Arthurs Pass, and to Hokitika and onwards to Haast and the Otago region.

-- The existing single lane bridge causes traffic congestion, with vehicles having to queue to cross the 220 metre long structure.
+- The old single lane bridge caused traffic congestion, with vehicles having to queue to cross the 220 metre long structure.

 - The new two-lane bridge means local business operators, freight vehicles and residents will no longer have to wait at each end on their daily commutes.

-- The cycle and pedestrian path will link into existing facilities, making it easier and safer to walk and bike around the area.
+- The cycle and pedestrian path links into existing facilities, making it easier and safer to walk and bike around the area.

-- Rail traffic will remain on the existing bridge, and this separation of road, rail and cycling/pedestrian traffic will improve both safety and efficiency.
+- Rail traffic remains on the existing bridge, and this separation of road, rail and cycling/pedestrian traffic improves both safety and efficiency.